 Microsoft to invest $140mn in San Antonio campus expansion

 The new facility, located in the Texas Research Park Campus, where Microsoft already owns 158 acres of land, and reportedly intends to invest $1bn in the construction of 1mn square feet of data centre space.
-There are currently under development across the Texas Research Park Campus, which began construction in 2018 and are scheduled for completion in 2023.
+There are currently three other single-storey data centre buildings under development across the Texas Research Park Campus, which began construction in 2018 and are scheduled for completion in 2023.
 Each building has an approximate footprint of 225,000 square feet.

 Microsoft spun up its Azure Cloud region in the Southern US in 2008, and offers access to three availability zones.
 The expansion of the Microsoft South Central region comes just a few weeks after Microsoft announced a new data centre region in Atlanta with the same layout and pattern of three facilities spread across two counties.